RikVN/AMR/README.md

 * Restore variables and Wiki-links in the output
 * Restore the co-referring nodes
 * Remove duplicate output
+* Doing Smatch in parallel and printing nice,ordered output to screen
+* Save parallel Smatch results in dictionary

 ## Getting Started